-Also, in this context, as of March 2018 a new piece of legislation will enter into force.
+Also, in this context, as of March 2018 a new piece of legislation has entered into force.
 Passed through the Law No. 250/2017 on the Supplementary Supervision of Credit Institutions, Insurance Undertakings and Investment Firms in a Financial Conglomerate, the mechanisms introduced thereby provide a comprehensive set of rules on the prudential supervision of credit institutions, insurance undertakings and investment firms on a stand-alone basis and credit institutions, insurance undertakings and investment firms which are part of respectively a banking/investment firm group or an insurance group, i.e., groups with homogeneous financial activities.

 This law refers to partially transposing the Directive 2002/87/EC.
 Note that as opposed to the mentioned Directive - EUR 6 billion - under the Moldovan law the threshold for the balance sheet total of the smallest financial sector in the group shall be MLD 500 million, approx. EUR 24 million.
+Earlier in 2020 there have been put in place technical standards on calculation of the financial conglomerate's capital and on financial conglomerate's significant transactions and risks reporting.

-In the beginning of 2017 has entered into force the Law No. 184/2016 on Financial Collateral Arrangements, which is partially in line with the Directive 2002/47/EC.
-This law was adopted (as per by the initiator of the draft - NBM) in a legal context providing for the harmonisation of national laws with the acquis communautaire.
-As a result of the enactment, the legal certainty with regard to the financial collateral arrangements was improved.
-Including to the end providing that certain provisions of the insolvency law shall not apply to the financial collateral arrangements.
+In the beginning of 2017 the Law No. 184/2016 on Financial Collateral Arrangements has entered into force, which is partially in line with the Directive 2002/47/EC.
+The Law was aimed to bring the legal certainty with regard to the financial collateral arrangements, including it has set that certain provisions of the insolvency law shall not apply to the financial collateral arrangements.

-Since the beginning of this decade, i.e., late 2010, a series of amendments were made to the LFI, and which were consequently as of January 2018 transposed in the Law on Banks Activity.
+Since the late 2010, a series of amendments were made to the LFI, and which were consequently as of January 2018 transposed in the Law on Banks Activity.
 The mentioned amendments pertain to the following:

-- Legal regime of branches and representative offices has been clearly differentiated.
+Legal regime of branches and representative offices has been clearly differentiated.
 Branches, as local business units, could incorporate smaller business units (agencies, exchange bureaus) located outside the branch office.
-Representative offices, in turn, shall be concerned with promotion and advertisement only. - The NBM has been armed with additional intervention tools, such as "special supervision" and "special administration".
-Special supervision shall be imposed on a financially distressed bank and can last up to three months.
-A special supervising committee appointed by the NBM does not substitute the bank's management and, based on its conclusions; the NBM may institute the external administration or go directly to withdrawal of licence and bank liquidation.
+Representative offices, in turn, shall be concerned with promotion and advertisement only.